Cameron Young: Professional career

+Korn Ferry Tour

 Young Monday qualified for the Korn Ferry Tour's Pinnacle Bank Championship in late July 2020 and tied for 11th, giving him entry to the next event; a string of four finishes of 16th or better, culminating with a tie for second at the Nationwide Children's Hospital Championship, earned him enough points to become a special temporary member for the rest of the 2020–21 season.
 Towards the end of May 2021, he won back-to-back tournaments.
 He finished the season 19th on the regular-season points list, earning a PGA Tour card for the 2021–22 season.

+PGA Tour

 In February 2022, Young tied for second at the Genesis Invitational and rose into the top 100 of the Official World Golf Ranking.
 In May 2022, Young tied for third at the 2022 PGA Championship.
 In the 2022 Open Championship, he led the field after the first round with a bogey-free round of 64 (8 under par); in the final round, he eagled the last hole to finish one stroke behind the winner, Cameron Smith.
 In September 2022, he was selected for the U.S. team in the 2022 Presidents Cup; he won one, tied one and lost two of the four matches he played.
 With 94% of the vote, he won the PGA Tour Rookie of the Year (Arnold Palmer Award).

 In March 2023, Young changed caddies, employing Paul Tesori, who had most recently worked with Webb Simpson.
 In their first tournament together, Young was runner-up in the WGC-Dell Technologies Match Play; he was defeated 6 and 5 by Sam Burns in the final.
 The following month he finished in a tie for seventh at the Masters Tournament.

 In the third round of the 2024 Travelers Championship, Young shot a 59, which was just the 13th sub-60 round in PGA Tour history.